ziphra/RRBS_analysis_glyphosate/sites_investigation/goatools.md

 - Now that ROS related GO terms are grouped, let's plot the terms:
 `go_plot.py -i ROS_related.txt -o inter.png --sections=sections.txt`
 ![](./img/inter_ROS_F.png)
-- Remove terms that are out of interest.
+- Remove (or add) terms that are out (or not) of interest in the group.

 Same for other keywords.